-JD Voyek likes talking about science – often that talking is actually writing, and very occasionally it’s done with a graphics tablet that’s (currently) trying very hard not to collect dust.
-No matter the format, if she can use her STEM background to talk about science as represented in pop culture, she’s going to do it whether you like it or not.
+JD Voyek likes talking about science – often that talking is actually writing, but no matter the format, if she can use her STEM background to talk about science as represented in pop culture, she’s going to do it whether you like it or not.

 Third author on a paper in the Astrophysical Journal, entitled Mid-infrared imaging of the bipolar planetary nebula M2-9 from SOFIA, JD has an Erdős number of 4, putting her on par with Carl Sagan and Danica McKeller (and beating Natalie Portman by 1).

 JD took a cooking class during undergrad and won “best dessert” with a dish she had never made before.
 There was no prize.

 JD Voyek hates talking about herself in the third person.